 It also contains gym membership specials and gym club challenges members can partake in.

-Once you realise how quality content can make your gym look like it’s on steroids, you can go over into action.
+Once you realize how quality content can make your gym look like it’s on steroids, you can switch over into action.

 By setting up a content structure on your site that makes sense.

 Do that by creating categories like “Fitness Advice”, “Upper body”, “Arms”, “Legs”, etc.

 Then set up an editorial calendar for your site that corresponds to your categories.